-1 Introduction.
+1. Introduction

-All music, across geographies and cultures, comprises of events occurring at regular time intervals.
+Music typically comprises of events occurring at regular times.
 Meter is a hierarchical temporal framework consisting of pulses at different levels (time-scales), where pulses represent regularly occurring musical events [1].
 Perception of meter is an innate cognitive ability in humans.
-Meter provides useful rhythmic information essential in understanding musical structure and is useful in various music retrieval tasks like similarity based music classification [2], beat tracking and tempo estimation of music [3].
+Meter provides useful rhythmic information essential in understanding musical structure and is useful in various MIR applications like similarity based music classification [2], beat tracking and tempo estimation of music [3].
 In this study we investigate automatic meter detection for Indian music.